 What is the difference between customer experience and user experience

-Although business goals and means of achieving them are dynamic in nature, creating loyal customers and nurturing rapport with them is something which will never change.
+Although business goals and means of achieving them are dynamic in nature, nurturing rapport with customers is a constant.
 With that in mind, there are two factors that a reputable company should have in mind: customer experience and user experience.

 User experience (UX) and Customer experience (CX) terms are not the newest terms in the business world.
 Still, there is a need to highlight the difference between them, their importance, and their influence.